Frequently Asked Questions

 Who is eligible to attend an Operation Restored Warrior program?

-United States active duty service members or veterans, both male and female.
+United States active duty service members or veterans, both male and female (women’s video program currently available).
 On occasion we offer slots to first responders and law enforcement officers.

 How much does it cost to attend?